-The Graduate School of Education is currently accredited by the Regents Accreditation of Teacher Education (RATE) and by the Middle States Association of Colleges and Schools and holds memberships in the Commission on Independent Colleges and Universities of the State of New York, the Council of Higher Educational Institutions in New York City, the American Association of Colleges for Teacher Education, and the American Council on Education.
+The Graduate School of Education is currently accredited by the National Council for Accreditation of Teacher Education (NCATE), the Regents Accreditation of Teacher Education (RATE) and by the Middle States Commission on Higher Education and holds memberships in the Commission on Independent Colleges and Universities of the State of New York, the Council of Higher Educational Institutions in New York City, the American Association of Colleges for Teacher Education, and the American Council on Education.
 The College is chartered by the Board of Regents of the State of New York.

 On April 26, 2012, the Graduate School was accepted as a formal candidate for accreditation by the National Council for Accreditation of Teacher Education (NCATE).
 NCATE candidacy status means that the Graduate School of Education has met all preconditions and is actively working towards the other requirements.
 Below is an overview of our timeline.